fpereiro/gotoB/tutorial.md

 ### js... what is it good for?

 js was meant originally to create small animations that would make HTML and CSS look a bit niftier.
-It was also there to help with validating user-submitted forms.
+It was also there to help validating user-submitted forms.
 Over time it grew in importance and nowadays it is essential for the creation of web applications.
 It is important to understand why.

 Mere web pages are static and don't change after they are loaded in a browser.
 After a page is loaded, a user can click on a link and go to another page, which will also be loaded.
 It is possible to create applications by loading a new page after each user operation, but the experience was not comparable to those of existing native applications.